Exact solutions of Cotton Gravity in its Codazzi formulation

 where we used the weak field limit $2M/r\ll 1,\,\,\Phi\ll 1$ also applied to \eqref{feqst2} ($p/\rho \sim \sigma^2\ll c^2$, with $\sigma^2$ the dispersion velocity).
 Equation \eqref{rotvel} shows that in GR the only way to account for the observed increase of $v^2(r)$ in galactic rotation curves is an increase of $M$ (and of density $\rho$ from \eqref{feqst1}) and a modification of $\Phi^\prime$ produced by the assumption of an extra ``invisible'' mass.

 Thus, CG, as an alternative gravity theory, can be useful to increase $v^2(r)$ without modifying the matter-energy source taken as visible mass and density $M$ and $\rho$.
-For this purpose we need to generate a nonzero ${\cal C}^a_b$ from \eqref{codazzi}, thus implying that Einstein's equations are not satisfied for $T^{ab}$.
-Hence, we replace the metric function $\Phi(r)$ by $\Phi(r)+\Psi(r)$, where $\Psi(r)$ becomes determined by inserting \eqref{codazzi} into \eqref{feqsCG}.
-The result is
+For this purpose we need to pass from \eqref{codazziGR} to generate a nonzero Codazzi tensor $ \mathscr{C}_{ab}$ in \eqref{codazzi3a} that satisfies \eqref{codazzi3b}.
+Since we keep the same $\rho,\,M$ and perfect fluid $T_{ab}$, the most convenient choice is to modify the hydrostatic equilibrium equation \eqref{feqst2} :